mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 * **NodeJS v20+**
 The beauty of building a new system from scratch is that we can use the latest LTS version of NodeJS.
 This will make things easier when installing other node dependencies.
 * **CSS & PostCSS**
 The advancements of CSS in recent years and the browser support made it possible to discontinue Sass and many of its node dependencies we had relied on for years.
-This automatically aleviates many of the issues we've faced lately with packages compatability with Github actions and other CI/CD tools.
+This automatically aleviates the issues we experienced lately with packages compatability with Github actions and other CI/CD tools.

-* **Plugins and extensions**
+### Plugins and extensions

-The list of extensions below outlines the critical ones that are required to make Storybook work with Drupal:
+The list of extensions below outlines the critical ones that are required to make Storybook work with Drupal, other extensions may be needed which will depend on the functionality and automation you wish to implement.
   * [Twig](https://www.npmjs.com/package/twig){target=_blank rel=noopener} or TwigJS: This is the JavaScript implementation of the Twig PHP templating language.
 This allows Storybook to understand Twig.
   **Note**: TwigJS may not always be in sync with the version of Twig PHP in Drupal and you may run into bugs when using certain Twig functions or filters, however, we've tested all of the common twig functionality and so far it has worked well us.
 In fact, the next extension actually helps TwigJS be more compatible with Twig PHP.
   * [twig-drupal-filters](https://www.npmjs.com/package/twig-drupal-filters){target=_blank rel=noopener}: TwigJS implementation of Twig functions and filters.
   * [html-react-parser](https://www.npmjs.com/package/html-react-parser){target=_blank rel=noopener}: This extension is key for Storybook to parse HTML code into react elements.
   * [vite-plugin-twig-drupal](https://github.com/larowlan/vite-plugin-twig-drupal){target=_blank rel=noopener}: If you are using Vite like we are, this is a Vite plugin that handles transforming twig files into a Javascript function that can be used with Storybook.
   * [@modifi/vite-plugin-yaml](https://github.com/Modyfi/vite-plugin-yaml){target=_blank rel=noopener}: Transforms a YAML file into a JS object.
 This is useful for passing the component's data to React as args.

-There are several other packages but those will depend on the functionality and automation you wish to implement.

 ## Anatomy of a typical component